nodejs/node/doc/api/http2.md

   concurrently at any given time in an `Http2Session`.
 The minimum value is
   0. The maximum allowed value is 2<sup>31</sup>-1.
 * `maxHeaderListSize` {number} Specifies the maximum size (uncompressed octets) of header list that will be accepted.
-There is no default value.
 The minimum allowed value is 0.
-The maximum allowed value is 2<sup>32</sup>-1.
+The maximum allowed value is 2<sup>32</sup>-1. **Default:** 65535.

 All additional properties on the settings object are ignored.